The Hidden Conversation Between You and Your Terminal

 Terminal Emulator

-A terminal emulator is the GUI application you open.
+The piece you actually click on is the terminal emulator.
 Terminal.app, iTerm2, GNOME Terminal, Alacritty, and so on.

-Its job is small and well defined.
-It draws characters on a window and it reads your keyboard events.
-That is it.
-It does not parse commands.
-It does not know what ls is.
+Its job is smaller than people think.
+It draws characters in a window, and it reads your keyboard events.
+That is basically it.
+It does not parse commands, and it does not know what ls is.
+When you type ls, the emulator has no idea that anything interesting just happened.

 Shell

-A shell is a program like bash, zsh or fish.
+The thing that does understand ls is the shell, a program like bash, zsh or fish.

-It reads command lines, parses them, launches other programs, and manages jobs.
-The prompt you see on the screen belongs to the shell, not to the emulator.
+The shell reads command lines, parses them, launches other programs, and manages jobs.
+One detail worth fixing early: the prompt you see on the screen belongs to the shell, not to the emulator.
+The emulator just painted the characters the shell sent it.

 Pseudo-Terminal (PTY)

 In simpler words, it is a fake terminal device that the kernel hands out.
-Programs read and write through it as if a real serial terminal was on the other end.
+Programs read and write through it as if an old serial terminal was sitting on the other end, even though there is no such hardware anywhere.

 Terminal Line Discipline